-The mission of the Earth Observation and Geohazards Expert Group (EOEG) from EuroGeoSurveys is to bridge the gap between Earth Observation (EO) technological and scientific capabilities and the delivery of harmonized pan-european information on geo-sciences improving the operational capacity and economic capabilities of governments, institutions, organizations, businesses and individuals.
+The Earth Observation and Geohazards Expert Group bridges the gap between Earth Observation technological and scientific capabilities and delivering harmonised pan-European geoscience data to improve the operational capacity and economic capabilities of governments, institutions, organisations, enterprises and individuals.

-EuroGeoSurveys members have a broad expertise and experience on applied EO to geohazards, georesources exploration, mining and environnment impact assessment.
-Through the EOEG, they share this expertise and research, utilise in-situ airborne and satellite EO techniques and datasets.
-EOEG coordinated efforts have strengthened EGS position in the Group on Earth Observation (GEO), the Global Monitoring for Environment and Security (Copernicus), and European Commission framework programs.
-This involvement is underpinned by European Commission funded projects such as Minerals4EU, EO-Miners, Mineo, Eufar projects, AfriGEOSS, etc., where the full range of EO tools (optical, hyperspectral, thermal, radar) from various platforms (satellite, airborne, in-situ) permit to improve the detection and mapping of geo-resources, the assessment and monitoring of environmental and social impacts of mining activities from exploration to decommissioning and closure.
-Similarly, geohazards funded projects such as Terrafirma, Doris, SubCoast, Evoss, PanGeo, Lampre, etc. have permitted to successfully exploit the most advanced EO technology to detect, map, monitor and model geohazards that are threatening European territory.
+The coordinated efforts of EOEG have strengthened EuroGeoSurveys’ position in the Group on Earth Observations (GEO), the European Union’s Earth Observation Programme (Copernicus), and European Commission framework programmes.
+This involvement is supported by European Commission-funded projects such as, MINEO, e-ECORISK, EO-Miners, Eufar projects, AfriGEOSS, GEOCRADLE and others, in which the full range of EO tools (optical, hyperspectral, thermal, radar) from various platforms (satellite, airborne, in-situ) allows for better detection, characterisation and mapping of geo-resources, as well as assessment and monitoring of environmental and social impacts of mining activities.
+Similarly, projects addressing geohazards, such as Terrafirma, Doris, SubCoast, Evoss, PanGeo, Lampre, U-Geohaz, e-shape and RASTOOL have successfully used the most advanced earth observation technology to detect, map, monitor, and model geohazards in Europe.